sfloyd5/introduction-to-computer-science/project_4.md

 2.  **Implementation Details**

+For this task you will revisit the Applied Design process in order to create a Hangman game.

     1.  **Word List/Secret Word** <br/>
         You will be provided with a list of words from which the secret word should be chosen for each game.
 Instructions for importing the word list: